AlanFromJapan/ipcampy.nocv/README.md

 After a few days it happened to randomly stop answering.
 Didn't get why, it was not a memory or CPU problem, logs were ok ... just Flask not answering anymore.
 Bug of Flask (it has been serving my other website for 700+ days an counting so I doubt), maybe some handling not freed or port?
 Something due to the av lib?

-WORKAROUND: just cron a restart daily, that's it.
+WORKAROUND: just cron a restart daily using the eponym script, that's it.

 ### The stop start restart start complaining about tty and askpass?